okramovic/vid/README.md

-# versatile input device
+# Versatile Input Device - a remote for the browser

-V.I.D. is Raspberry Pi 3 based controller with five buttons that you can use to controll your interactions with web applications - as of now its implemeted with youtube, soundcloud or you can play pong game with your friend.
+V.I.D. is Raspberry Pi 3 based modular controller with five buttons that you can use to controll your interactions with web applications - as of now its implemeted with youtube, soundcloud or you can play pong game with your friend.
+User her-/him-self decides how big or how many buttons the controller should have according to actual needs at the very moment.

-Actual deployed server code is [in this branch](https://github.com/okramovic/vid/tree/glitch).
+Deployed server code is [in this branch](https://github.com/okramovic/vid/tree/glitch).

 ### it works for
 * [youtube](https://www.youtube.com/)